ishgirwan/faqs_pytorch_scholarship/Lab.md

 **Q15: Is there a public leaderboard where I can compare my final score?**
 - There is no official leaderboard but some students have created a [public spreadsheet](https://docs.google.com/spreadsheets/d/1eVqdzQtS4xJDO-nZB8E3PvhpSgYML5dR7Mdh5CCtt-E/edit?usp=sharing) where students can enter their scores and compare model architectures and validation scores.

 **Q16: In the final project, it says: `Here, you'll build an image classifier from scratch that will identify different species of flowers`.
-So, Do I have to build a classifier  or I can Use `Transfer Learning`?**
+So, do I have to build a classifier or I can use `Transfer Learning`?**
 - You can use Transfer Learning.
-It's mentioned in the jupyter notebook of lab project that you can start with VGG.
+It is stated in the Jupyter notebook of lab project that you can start with VGG.

-**Q17: Since the model will run on CPUs on Udacity server, is there any technique that we can exploit to optimize the model for CPUs instead of GPUs?**
+**Q17: Since the model will run on CPUs on the Udacity server, is there any technique that we can exploit to optimize the model for CPUs instead of GPUs?**
 - You could train your model faster on GPU on Colab or Kaggle or another account.
 Training on CPU will be very slow and boring.
-Then, when you will want to use the same model on CPU, you will need some variable casting like `checkpoint = torch.load(filepath, map_location='cpu')` and `model.load_state_dict(checkpoint['state_dict'], strict=False)`.
+Then, when you want to use the same model on CPU, you will need some variable casting like `checkpoint = torch.load(filepath, map_location='cpu')`.

-**Q18: How could I run my model on google colab, and leave it running for hours without bothering about terminations?**
+**Q18: How could I run my model on Google Colab, and leave it running for hours without bothering about terminations?**
 - When net gets disconnected it stops training, but after it reconnects, it continues from the point it stopped.
-So I say no problem leaving it.
+So I say there is no problem leaving it.
-- Also, you can save checkpoints to Google Drive and load it back to later continue the model training.
+- Also, you can save checkpoints to Google Drive and load them back to continue the model training later.
 You can create some automations ...

 **Q19: Even with GPU, my model is taking more than 3 hours to train.
-Anyone's model took longer?**
+Did anyone's model take longer?**
 - It depends on the GPU being used and yes, this lab is a relatively computationally expensive problem in the first place.
 You can also check this [page](https://datascience.stackexchange.com/questions/26209/why-is-training-take-so-long-on-my-gpu) for some info.

-**Q20: